 ‘The [BPMpro] sensor kept me motivated each day to do my exercises, it’s easy to download via the App Store on my iPhone, and having the sensor made me do my exercises daily because I knew the physios were watching me.
 It was very easy to attach and use unattended.’

-Following on from their triumph at the HTN Awards, Calderdale and Huddersfield FT are also finalists in the Digitising Patient Services Initiative category at the 2019 HSJ Awards with Digital Day Case Knee Pathway.
-The HSJ Awards, which are due to be announced in November, have been celebrating healthcare excellence for 39 years through huge political, technological and financial challenges within the sector.
+Following on from their triumph at the HTN Awards, Calderdale and Huddersfield FT were also named Highly-Commended Runners Up in the Digitising Patient Services Initiative category at the 2019 HSJ Awards with Digital Day Case Knee Pathway.
+The HSJ Awards have been celebrating healthcare excellence for 39 years through huge political, technological and financial challenges within the sector.

 As David Oates, Group Managing Director of the B. Braun companies in the UK, said: